 The launch device for Ice Cream Sandwich, the Samsung Galaxy Nexus, has a 1280×720 screen.
 This resolution is close to the standard Honeycomb, Android 3.x, tablet resolution of 1280×800.
 However, instead of being a medium density (mdpi) display, it’s an extra-high density (xhdpi) display.
 Either way, though, your graphic art and design departments will likely have some work to do in creating appropriately-sized graphics and layouts for this 4.65 inch display.
 Optimizing graphics, layouts, and views is as important as ever — the device is now pushing nearly twice as many pixels as previous qHD (quarter full HD, or 960×540) displays — now 921k pixels, as opposed to 518k pixels.

 Aside from the relatively major screen resolution change for a phone, the rest of the hardware is pretty standard affair, but if your application references hardware buttons, you might consider some text changes when targeting ICS (and even Honeycomb).
-For more information about the Galaxy Nexus, see the launch site and Samsung’s information in the announcement video linked above.
+For more information about the Galaxy Nexus, see Samsung’s information in the announcement video linked above.